rblades/dhworkbook_master/docs/supporting materials/regex.md

 ```(dogs)( and )(cats)```

-which would find all instances of "dogs and cats" in your document, your program would remember "dogs" is group 1, " and " is group 2, and "cats" is group 3.
+which would find all instances of "dogs and cats" in your document, your program would remember "dogs" is group 1, "and" is group 2, and "cats" is group 3.
 Notepad++ remembers them as `"\1"`, `"\2"`, and `"\3"` for each group respectively.

 If you wanted to switch the order of "dogs" and "cats" every time the phrase "dogs and cats" appeared in your document, you would type